koushal95/REST-Weather-API-with-forecasting-model-on-cloud/README.md

 ## Update: Forecast model coming up
 I am working on a model, to forecast the weather information for future dates accounting to the observed trends and seasonality of the data.

+## About Forecast model
+I came across this interesting tool developed by Facebook research team.
+I wrote a few pages about it.
+Head over to wiki of this repository to view those pages.
+The notebook 'forecasting model' is my first attempt to use this tool.
+I will soon use this tool to forecast and integrate it to the API.

+I have pushed a PDF version of my notebook with an example of using Prophet.
+This goes with the wiki page 'More about Prophet'.